zranger1/pixelblaze-client/README.md

 controlling one or more Pixelblaze LED controllers.
 Requires Python 3 and the websocket-client module.

-## Current Version: v0.0.3
+## Current Version: v0.9.0
+The **PixelblazeEnumerator class** has been added.
+It listens continuously for Pixelblaze beacon packets, maintains a list of visible Pixelblazes and supports synchronizing time on multiple Pixelblazes to allow them to run patterns simultaneously.

+The new class and methods are documented in the API Documentation section below.
+Code that demonstrates PixelblazeEnumerator has been added to example.py and the new example2.py in the repository.

+## Previously...

+#### v0.0.3
 Added the ability to handle patterns with multiple color controls.
-This is not, at the time of this writing, a common occurence in patterns, but it is something the Pixelblaze supports.

 - added getColorControlNames() - returns a complete list of all rgb and hsv color controls associated with a pattern
 - getColorControlName() - now explicitly returns the name of the pattern's first color control.
 (It always did this, but now it's officially defined that way.)

-New methods are documented in the API Documentation section below.

-## Previously...
 #### v0.0.2
 Added methods for dealing with color picker controls:
 - controlExists(ctl_name, pattern) - returns True if specified control exists in the specified pattern, False otherwise